Finally, A Risk Solution for Fundamental Review of the Trading Book (FRTB) Regulations

 Tangible Benefits from Pooled Modellable Data

-The TickSmith platform has calculated the universe of modellable instruments each participant individually had and compared that to what they have now with data pooling.
+The Data Pooling Solution calculates the universe of modellable instruments each participant individually has, and compares that to what they have now with data pooling.
 Within the bond asset class, one participant in particular has seen a dramatic 626.61% increase in the number of modellable instruments they can trade with pooling.
 Note that this increase uses the universe of bonds that the participant already trades within the past year!

 FRTB: The Modellability Rules